If you have questions or requests for schedule changes, please email firstname.lastname@example.org.

 It is recommended that you make an appointment to see your counselor.
-This will ensure that the counselor can allot the needed time to the issue, as well as to ensure that you are meeting during your ILS.
-If you have an immediate issue, though, please see the counselor to triage.
+This will ensure that the counselor can allot the needed time to the issue.
+Appointments are offered by phone and Zoom and can be scheduled at these links:

 Who is my designated school counselor?

 Traditionally, one counselor sees sees students with the last names A-L, while another sees students with the last names M-Z. We are currently redesigning our department to better serve the NPA community.
 Check back soon for an update on these assignments.

 How do I know when ACT or SAT tests are being offered?